AndreaRibuoli/RIBY/README.md

 There is already a Ruby gem providing *Ruby bindings for the SQLite3 embedded database*: all we need to test is the ability of our interpreter to smoothly support its installation.
 The complex aspect here is that **sqlite3 gem** is not a *pure\-Ruby* gem but one of those *requiring compilation of C source code*.

-To prevent silly errors and be effective in our explanations let us focus on the newly created chroot environment adapting it **to become a Ruby gems build-capable** one.
+To be effective in our explanations let us focus on the newly created chroot environment adapting it **to become a Ruby gems build-capable** one.

 By issuing `chroot /QOpenSys/chRootRiby302 /QOpenSys/pkgs/bin/bash` we are entering our chroot with **bash** shell.

 Once there, let us perform a `cd $HOME`.

-Assuming we will have to fine tune our environment we will first download the gem saving future transfers.
+Assuming we will have to fine tune our environment we will first download the gem preventing future data transfers.
 This is performed by issuing:

 ```